Climate change is an unparalleled challenge for our world, one where banks also have a role to play. ING plays its part in various ways.

 We also decided to accelerate the reduction of our financing to coal power generation, reducing our exposure to close to zero by 2025.
 This policy, which goes a step further than the policy update in November 2015, is part of our efforts to support the transition to a low-carbon economy.
 Read more on our energy page.

+We accept the science that climate change is largely human induced, primarily by burning fossil fuels emitting carbon dioxide.
 Still, the fact is that the economy (and a number of countries in particular) can’t yet do without fossil fuels.
 There is still too little renewable energy and experts haven’t yet been able to develop an efficient and affordable means of storing sustainable energy.